GiG/open/docs/index.md

 ## GiG Open Board

 The GiG Open Board is a guild of people that moderate GiG's Open Source contributions.
+Various departments form part of the GiG Open Team, namely: Architecture, InfoSec, Legal and Executives.

 The board may be contacted on:

 * Slack: #gig-open
 * Email: open@gig.com